martijnckx/mzt-test-assignment/README.md

 Firstly, the relationship here is a OneToMany, since a candidate can only be hired by a single company, and a company can hire multiple candidates.

+As defined in the assignment, the implementation makes sure a candidate was contacted before by a company.

+The function which handles hire requests also checks if a particular candidate was not hired yet, as it wouldn't be allowed in both scenarios (hired by yourself [double refund] or hired by another company).

+When a candidate is hired by a company, it is removed from the candidates list.
+Initially, on hire, by the browser.
+But it's also taken into account when loading the page, as the only candidates that get sent to the browser are the ones which do not have a `hiredBy` relationship: `$candidates = Candidate::doesntHave('hiredBy')->get()`.

+## Quality of life improvements

+- Added foreign key constraints to newly created columns in the database.
+- Added alt tags to the images, for improved accessibility (and the images are cute cats now).
+- Fixed the fact that the app was leaking all email addresses through the blade template (printing the entire candidates object).
+- Changed top bar with coins balance to a fixed position to still see it when scrolling.
+- Made the top element a Tailwind container to set a max width for easier viewing on very wide screens.

 ## Notes

-- The database doesn't seem to have foreign key constraints set on existing tables.
-It would be good practise to configure these.
-- Added alt tags to the images
-- Fixed the fact that the app was leaking all email addresses through the blade template (printing the entire candidates object)
-- Made wallet bar fixed position to still see it when scrolling
 - @todo: Shorter functions
 - @todo: Hide candidate when hired